 As the appointed person to do all of our grocery shopping, I saw the landscape change over several weeks.
 I learned to allow 2 hours minimum for a trip to the store, considering that we would wait in line outside for anywhere from 10 – 30 minutes before even getting inside.
 I would bring bluetooth headphones and a podcast to listen to on my phone, or a book to read as I waited.
 I learned that the shopping itself was the shortest part of the trip, but waiting to get in and then waiting in the checkout line were the worst time-suckers.
 I enjoyed the ‘trip’ to the store, as that was my time alone, my change of scenery, my interaction with other San Franciscans.

 Although I wasn’t excited to give up the liberating activity of grocery shopping, we got frisky and thought we would try ordering groceries for delivery, to reduce exposure.
-Unfortunately, it didn’t do much to reduce my trips to the store, as there was literally never a time that we got all of our critical items for cooking, due to ‘out of stock’ issues (and I’m not talking about toilet paper or cleaning products, but SUPER critical things like tarragon and crunchy, no sugar peanut butter).
+Unfortunately, it didn’t do much to reduce my trips to the store, as there was literally never a time that we got all of our critical items for cooking, due to ‘out of stock’ issues (and I’m not talking about toilet paper or cleaning products, but SUPER critical things like tarragon and crunchy, no sugar peanut butter!).

 So when I returned to the store, after a few weeks of being away, I still felt like a pro, and knew what to do.
 But what I didn’t know (insert dissonant chord here), is that now the grocery stores had “directions”.
 Most aisles were now ONE WAY, indicated by large red stickers on the floor of each aisle.
 That first trip to the store, I went the wrong way a few times.
 If I was too far down the aisle to correct, I would simply come out the other end and hope nobody saw me.
 Occasionally, some masked person would give me the stink-eye and I would realize in that very moment that I had done it again: I was going the wrong way.
-But then I had learned the rules, and corrected my horribly errant, unintended mass-homicidal ways.
+But then I had learned the rules, and corrected my horribly errant, unintended pandemic-icidal ways (yep, I 100% made up that word).
 I even gave myself a break by telling myself: “They should have the signs all the way down the aisle, not just at the ends – there is too much activity at the ends, and people won’t notice the stickers on the floor at the entrance to the aisle.”
 And by “people”, I mean me.
 After all, I obsessively identify and fix problems in my head.
 I can’t stop myself from seeing how things can be done more efficiently, more effectively, more sustainably and with improved communication/messaging.
 It’s my charming little affliction.

-The next time I went to the store, I an expert, perpetually seeing and following the floor directions.
+The next time I went to the store, now being even more of an expert rule-follower, perpetually seeing and following the floor directions.
 When people went the wrong way, I got SUPER MAD in my head.
 Like, REALLY ANNOYED.
 I may have even said in my head “HOW HARD IS IT???”
 But then I remembered: I was that person last week.
 Unlike some friends who had to endure full-out altercations in the store over someone going the wrong direction or touching too many things on a shelf, I was lucky: Nobody yelled at me, nobody corrected me, I figured it out and corrected myself...all on my own.
 I had a friend (who is oft annoyed with others, truth be told) tell me she was in the store and someone was going the wrong direction, so my friend said, “You’re going the wrong direction.”
 The person responded with “It’s okay.”
 And my friend said, “No, it’s not.
 That’s why there are directions.”
 The other person said, “It’s really not that big a deal.”
 Now my friend was fully triggered: “YES, IT IS”.
 Then they parted ways, and the story sat in her head and she remained not only annoyed, but fully triggered and still pissed off about it until she told me the story.
 She might even still be mad, but I'm smart enough not to ask.
 Anyway - I said, “Yeah, it’s annoying, but maybe not worth fighting about and carrying home with you?
 This is one of those little things that you get to just let go of!”
-Just last week in late July - now months since the ONE WAY signs were posted - I had gone to the store for just a few items.
+Just last week in late July 2020 - now months since the ONE WAY signs were posted - I had gone to the store for just a few items.
 I was finished with my list, then heard a ‘ping’ on my phone asking me to get “good popsicles”.
 Instead of going to the check-out line, I went to the freezer section, directly to the popsicles.
 I passed a family going the opposite direction.
 The woman had her husband and her 3 year old son with her, and she had kindly asked her son to watch out, because I was coming down the aisle and he was in my way.
 She smiled under her mask and said “Sorry” and I smiled back and said, “I have 2 myself – I totally understand.”
 And as I exited the aisle, I realized that I had been going the wrong way.
 She had every right to be annoyed with me, but she either didn’t know I was “wrong” or chose not to correct me, but rather corrected her son for being in my way as I went the wrong direction.
 I felt like such a jerk, because, unknowingly, I was “that person”.
 I truly wanted to go back and tell her I was sorry I went the wrong way and thank her for her kindness.
 But I couldn’t go that direction … because … rules.

 This whole thing is just a big fat (phat) life metaphor: We get to choose what we allow to take over our thoughts and derail an otherwise positive mindset.
 Or we can be a victim to a negative mindset by allowing it to foment ideas that people are stupid, annoying, oblivious – choose your poison word.
 We can choose to take the negative, judgmental thought and ride it like a raging roller-coaster, or we can let it go – we can just CHOOSE to get off that ride.
 Even the most conscious people get distracted.